-At Mauve, we have clients and workers based all around the world — so we would love to know which customs and traditions you will be celebrating this springtime.
+At Mauve Group, we have clients and workers based all around the world — so, we would love to know which customs and traditions you will be celebrating this springtime.
 Share your spring festival photos with us on social media — you can find us on Instagram, Facebook, and Twitter.

-If you want to know more about international public holidays and how these dates might impact your global workforce, our Compliance team have detailed Employment Fact Sheets for each country.
-Get in touch here for personalised support.
+If you want to know more about international public holidays and how these dates may impact your global workforce, our Compliance team has detailed Employment Fact Sheets for each country.
+Get in touch for personalised support.

 More from Mauve Innovation Hub

 Blog posts, news articles, videos, podcasts and more...Go to hub